thautwarm/MLStyle.jl/docs/tutorials/query-lang.md

 In terms of Julia ecosystem, there is already Query.jl, LightQuery.jl, DataFramesMeta.jl, etc. These packages accomplish the partial or full features of a query language.

-This tutorial primarily shows the creation a concise and efficient query language implementation using MLStyle.jl.
+This tutorial primarily shows the creation a concise and efficient query language implemented  with MLStyle.jl.
 This demonstration illustrates the power of MLStyle.jl's ability to perform AST manipulations.
 Additionally, I think this tutorial can be also extremely helpful to those who're developing query languages for Julia.

 Definition of Syntaxes
 ------------------------------